 - ESP ABQ 3-band active EQ

 Compared to the 34-inch scale basses discussed in this guide, the 35-inch one here can make a noticeable difference.
-The extra inch can help make your string tension a bit tighter, which can be helpful if you like to play in lower tunings.
+The extra inch can help tighten your string tension, which can be helpful if you like to play in lower tunings.
 Of course, the scale length isn’t as long as some multiscale basses, but many players will find this seemingly small feature beneficial.

 Although there aren’t as many of them out there, I’ve selected a few of the best choices out there to help narrow your search down if you specifically want a 6-string bass for under $1000.